ProfMikeWood/ms274_fall2025/README.md

 # CS 185C Fall 2024

 Welcome to my ocean modeling repository!
-This repo is designed to be an example for the CS 185C course taught at San José State University in Fall 2024.
+This repo is designed to be an example for the CS 185C course taught at San José State University in Spring 2025.

 There are two key directories in this repository: